alteryx/featuretools/docs/source/featuretools_enterprise.rst

 Spark and Dask
 --------------
-Looking to easily scale Featuretools to bigger datasets or integrate it into your existing infrastructure?
+Looking to easily scale Featuretools to bigger datasets or integrate it into your existing big data infrastructure?
 Whether it’s on-premise or in the cloud, you can run Featuretools Enterprise with Apache Spark and Dask.
 We have yet to encounter a dataset that is too large to handle.

 Expert Support